-Objectives Land Use Linhan Character & Natural Haritage No. Land Use, Urban Character & Natural Heritage It is an objective of the Council LU NH 2-1 Hedgerows: To promote the retention of hedgerows as the traditional boundary form which is a characteristic of the village.
+Objectives No. Land Use, Urban Character & Natural Heritage It is a an objective of the Council LU NH 2-1 Hedgerows: To promote the retention of hedgerows as the traditional boundary form which is a characteristic of the village.
 These should be incorporated in future development proposals.
 LU NH 2-2 Tree preservation orders: To encourage the preservation of significant trees and groupings of trees within the village in order to retain the natural screening in the village.
-Furthermore to examine the need for tree preservation orders where appropriate. orders where appropriate.
+Furthermore to examine the need for tree preservation orders where appropriate.